immutable/ts-immutable-sdk/README.md

 ### API key and Client App Id

-You can mark api key and/or client app id as required field or remove them for your sdk configration:
+You can mark the API key and/or client app ID as required fields or remove them from your SDK configuration:
 ```ts
 // We use checkout sdk as an example.
 export interface CheckoutOverrides {